nds-org/developer-tutorial/README.md

 ```

 #### 1.)
 Cowsay
-An extremely simple example to demonstrate authoring an NDSLabs service spec.
+An extremely simple example to demonstrate authoring an NDS Labs service spec.

 View the **cowsay/** folder for more information.